metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `conditions` (Map of String) Multiple conditions can be declared under an 'any' or 'all' statement.
-A direct list of conditions (without 'any' or 'all' statements) is also supported for backwards compatibility but will be deprecated in the next major release.
-See: https://kyverno.io/docs/writing-policies/validate/#deny-rules
+A direct listof conditions (without 'any' or 'all' statements) is also supported for backwards compatibilitybut will be deprecated in the next major release.See: https://kyverno.io/docs/writing-policies/validate/#deny-rules

 <a id="nestedatt--spec--rules--validate--pod_security--preconditions"></a>